Abington Lawn Leveling Services

 Professional Site Assessment & Drainage Engineering for Abington’s Glacial Till & Rocky Upland Soils

-Site assessment in Abington begins with mandatory soil testing, often through the UMass Soil & Plant Nutrient Testing Lab, to determine pH (typically 5.5–6.5), nutrient levels, organic matter, and contamination.
-Lime (preferably dolomitic) is recommended to raise pH to the target 6.0–7.0.
-The USDA Web Soil Survey identifies local soils as glacial till, rocky uplands, and some marine clay, each with unique drainage and compaction challenges.
-Topographic surveys using laser levels, drainage pattern analysis, and Dig Safe (811) notification (72 hours recommended) are required.
-Drainage engineering should ensure a minimum 1–2% slope away from structures, with subsurface solutions like French drains for poorly drained sites, and integration with municipal stormwater systems where feasible.
+Abington’s landscape is characterized by glacial till, rocky upland soils, and pockets of marine clay, all of which influence drainage and grading strategies.
+Mandatory soil testing—available through the UMass Soil & Plant Nutrient Testing Lab—should assess pH (typically 5.5–6.5 locally), nutrients, organic matter, texture, compaction, and contamination.
+Lime (preferably dolomitic) is often needed to raise pH to the target 6.0–7.0 range.
+The USDA Web Soil Survey provides detailed mapping of local soil types and drainage classifications.
+Site evaluation includes a topographic survey (using laser levels), drainage pattern analysis, and Dig Safe (811) notification at least 72 hours before excavation.
+Tree root protection and awareness of the frost line (36–48 inches) are also essential.
+Drainage engineering should ensure a minimum 1–2% slope away from structures, with a maximum of 33% for stability, and may require subsurface solutions like French drains for poorly drained sites.

 Abington Conservation Commission Requirements for Grading Near Protected Areas